 The innovation criterion requires organisations to:

-Organisations should also demonstrate that they are able to inspire others to multiply, sustain and catalyse further benefits.
+demonstrated an ability to inspire others to multiply, sustain and catalyse further benefits.